liamstatham/LearningJournal/README.md

   - AZ-900 - Azure Fundamentals Certification 28/04/2021
   - 100 Days of code (C#/python) completed on 13/04/2021

+### 22/06/22
+  - Lots of ADF stuff at work
+  - Az-500
+  - CBT nuggets videos
+    - Monitor security with security center and sentinel
+   - Management/leadership reading
+     - how to make friends and influence people

+### 21/06/22
+   - Management/leadership reading
+     - how to make friends and influence people

 ### 20/06/22
   - Az-500
   - CBT nuggets videos